juneophone/Alexa-AVS-Android/README.md

     - TextToSpeech
     - NanoHTTPD
     - Alexa Voice Service (AVS)

+# How to get the "Client ID" and "Client secret" required by Apps?
+   * You need to set up a virtual drive on the AVS website.

 # Alexa Voice Service (AVS) Developer Console
-   * How to get the "Client ID" and "Client secret" required by Apps?
    * How to setting virtual device?

    1. You need to apply for an AVS account.
 [URL](https://developer.amazon.com/en-US/alexa/devices/alexa-built-in/development-resources/sdk)